§ Verifiable Public Registry v2 Specification

 applicant:

-A controller that starts a validation process.
+A account that starts a validation process.

 controller: